Manual Testing vs. Automated Testing vs. Continuous Testing

 Automation testing involves testers writing test scripts that automate test execution.
 (A test script is a set of instructions to be performed on target platforms to validate a feature or expected outcome.)

 Manual testing is the process in which QA analysts execute tests one-by-one in an individual manner.
 The purpose of manual testing is to catch bugs and feature issues before a software application goes live.

 When manually testing, the tester validates the key features of a software application.
 Analysts execute test cases and develop summary error reports without specialized automation tools.
 When comparing manual vs. automation testing, manual takes longer.
 Automated testing is more efficient.

 More Testing in Less Time

-The biggest benefit of automation testing over manual testing is that it allows you to do more testing in less time.
+The biggest pro of automation testing over manual testing is that it allows you to do more testing in less time.
 It increases productivity and expands how much you can test.